College Policy Number/Title:

-Howard Community College (HCC) is required by the Annotated Code of Maryland State Government, Title 10-631-634 and COMAR 14.18.02 to develop a program to efficiently manage its records.
+Howard Community College (HCC) is required by COMAR 14.18.02 to develop a program to efficiently manage its records.
 This includes the establishment and regular review and revision of records retention and disposition schedules (RRDS).
 An RRDS must be developed and approved by the state archivist.
 Access to the approved schedule is through the HCC office of planning, research, and organizational development portal.
-The college conducts a review of the RRDS every five years, or sooner if necessary.
+The college conducts a review of the RRDS every two years.
 The college president or designee is responsible for ensuring that all public records created or received by the college are on an approved records retention and disposition schedule.

 Per the approved RRDS, if an office would like to arrange for transfer of permanent records to the Maryland State Archives or non-permanent records to the State Records Management Center, the office should contact the PROD office for assistance.